MarkusMusch/bot/README.md

 Don't waste your time with multiple tools and platforms – get everything you need with the One-Stop Toolkit for Algorithmic Trading.
 Start automating your trades today and see the results for yourself."

-**Includes:**
+## Includes:

 1. **Data Handling**

-	* A DataHandler class that serves as a processing interface between a REST client handling communication with different APIs and your csv data with a unified structure.
+	* A DataHandler class that acts as a bridge between your data and a REST client making it easy to communicate with different APIs, retrieve data, and store it in csv format with a unified structure.
     * A datapipline module that can easily be adapted to fetch data of your favorite coin and time frame and store it into a csv file.
 	* A collection of csv files with the data of your favorite coins to improve backtesting speed and enable coding work offline.